The Book of Mormon

 The boys soon have the innocence knocked out of them when their luggage is stolen, the villagers sing of their irreverent attitude to God and the mission they are joining has so far achieved not a single conversion or baptism.
 Of course it is Arnold's imagination, not Kevin's studying, that finally brings success of a sort, but it isn't seen as such by the Mission President when the newly baptised villagers demonstrate what they have learned about how their new religion came to be.

-If the pedigree of the writers leads you to think that this may not be entirely respectful of Mormonism, well, you'd be right, but strangely the Church of Latter Day Saints has been supportive of the show, even advertising in the programme with the brilliant slogan, "you've seen the show, now read the book".
+If the pedigree of the writers leads you to think that this may not be entirely respectful of Mormonism, well, you'd be right, but strangely the Church of Jesus Christ of Latter Day Saints has been supportive of the show, even advertising in the programme with the brilliant slogan, "you've seen the show, now read the book".
 The boys sing about how they are taught to suppress their bad feelings and their homosexuality (there is a strong element of barely suppressed camp to all of their choreography) and the story of the birth of their religion isn't treated with much credibility, perhaps owing a large debt to Monty Python in the way it is told.
 There are no ads for the Ugandan Tourist Board in the programme, however.